-Preparation for a business career requires a deep appreciation for, and a sound understanding of, the marketplace.
-Thus the business management major program is designed for those who seek a broad spectrum of business courses or wish to combine several fields.
-This program develops competence in conceptual, human, and technical skills, and these skills—developed through a well-chosen sequence of electives—make those completing the program well prepared for employment in public- and private-sector organizations.
+Preparation for a business career requires a deep appreciation and sound understanding of the marketplace.
+Thus, the business management major program is designed for those who seek a broad spectrum of business courses or wish to combine several fields, preparing students to pursue work and lead in a vast range of industries.
+This program develops competence in conceptual, human, and technical skills, and these skills—developed through a well-chosen sequence of electives—make those completing the program well prepared for employment in public and private-sector organizations.

-Coursework in general business management includes a fundamental system of values that serves as the basis for decision making.
-Students are prepared upon graduation for first-line management positions such as supervisor and team or shift leader.
-This degree also prepares and equips students for staff specialist or general administration positions.
-Students may enter into a wide range of industries, including retail and sales, commercial banking, real estate, savings and loan associations, entertainment, and more.
+Good managers and leaders are in demand with global, international, and national organizations, and our students are prepared upon graduation for first-line management positions such as supervisor and team or shift leader.
+This program also prepares and equips students for staff specialist or general administration positions.
+Students may enter into a wide range of industries, including retail and sales, commercial banking, real estate, savings and loan associations, entertainment, supply chain management, logistics, and more.
 Some graduates begin new ventures, operate small businesses, develop new products, or return to the family business.

 |Business Core Courses|

 |ACCT 121||Principles of Accounting II||3|

 |BUSI 240||Introduction to Information Systems and Business Applications||3|